neondatabase/neon/docs/rfcs/033-storage-controller-drain-and-fill.md

 * Ensure that the node is known the storage controller
 * Ensure that the schedulling policy is `NodeSchedulingPolicy::Active` or `NodeSchedulingPolicy::Pause`
 * Ensure that another drain or fill is not already running on the node
+* Ensure that a drain is possible (i.e. check that there is at least one schedulable node to drain to)

 After accepting the drain, the scheduling policy of the node is set to `NodeSchedulingPolicy::Draining` and persisted in both memory and the database.